ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

  1 global catalog mappings.
 2024-06-27T19:14:29.1181271+00:00|INFORMATION|SharpHound Enumeration Completed at 7:14 PM on 6/27/2024!
 Happy Graphing!
 ```
-As we have recently compromised the SvcScanning user via a kerberoasting attack, let’s choose the option ***"Shortest Path From kerberoastable Users."***
+As we have recently compromised the SvcScanning user via a kerberoasting attack, let’s choose the option ***Shortest Path From kerberoastable Users.***
 ![Untitled](/assets/N-RedTeamCC/70923f00-e58f-4f92-9811-13f64d4f776b.png)

 GREAAAT!
 It seems that the svcScanning user is a member of the `services@corp.thereserve.loc` and has the permission to execute remote PowerShell commands on the `server2.corp.thereserve.loc` computer.

 ## **SERVER2 Machine**